cbrem/cbrem.github.io/_posts/2014-10-17-ships-to-sail-the-void.md

 What’s even stranger is that one of these satellites, the International Space Station, has people in it.

-“Ships to Sail the Void” plots the trajectory of the Space Station with a laser that it shines onto nearby surfaces.
+*Ships to Sail the Void* plots the trajectory of the Space Station with a laser that it shines onto nearby surfaces.
 When it is activated, it takes a minute to show the path that the Space station will take over the next one hundred minutes.

 Whenever it starts, it pulls tracking data from [n2yo](http://www.n2yo.com).
 It sends instructions over Firmata (I used [PyMata](https://github.com/MrYsLab/PyMata) on the Python side) to a microcontroller, which moves the laser dot.